wmvanvliet/gizmo/README.md

 report back how well you did.
 You can then add more commits to your PR until all tests come back green, which means you win!

+The exerices are meant to test your knowledge of some important features of the Python programming language and the [NumPy](https://numpy.org) library.
+When it's not immediately obvious to you how to solve an exercise using only a few lines of code, it is likely you can learn a new Python trick by checking the links below the exercise.

 ## Exercise 1: Make a pull request